redkite-labs/redkitecms-docs/book/interface.rst

 Edit contents
 ~~~~~~~~~~~~~

-To edit contents, simply click on the **Edit** button: this operation makes
+To edit contents, just click on the **Edit** button: this operation makes
 the editable blocks active and ready for changes.
-The edit block toggles to
+The edit button toggles to
 **Stop**

 .. image:: //bundles/redkitelabswebsite/media/manual/img-3.jpg